ChangShiRaine/ChangShiRaine.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at UT Austin advised by Professor [Amy Zhang](https://www.ece.utexas.edu/people/faculty/amy-zhang). <!--- I also work with Professor [Peter Stone](https://www.cs.utexas.edu/~pstone/). --->I received my Master of Robotics System Development from the Robotics Institute at Carnegie Mellon University, working with Professor [Howie Choset](https://www.cs.cmu.edu/~./choset/bio.html) and Professor [John Galeotti](https://www.ri.cmu.edu/ri-faculty/john-galeotti/) on biomedical robotics.
-I received my Bachelor of Computer Science from Renmin University of China in 2019.
-I visited University of California, Los Angeles(UCLA) in 2018.
-I was advised by Prof. [Andrea L. Bertozzi](https://www.math.ucla.edu/~bertozzi/) on ego-motion classification of body-worn videos.
+I am a Ph.D. student at UT Austin advised by Prof. [Amy Zhang](https://www.ece.utexas.edu/people/faculty/amy-zhang). <!--- I also work with Professor [Peter Stone](https://www.cs.utexas.edu/~pstone/). ---> Previously, I was a Master student in Robotics Institute at Carnegie Mellon University, working with Prof. [Howie Choset](https://www.cs.cmu.edu/~./choset/bio.html) and Prof. [John Galeotti](https://www.ri.cmu.edu/ri-faculty/john-galeotti/) on biomedical robotics.
+I received my Bachelor of Computer Science from Renmin University of China.
+I also worked with Prof. [Andrea L. Bertozzi](https://www.math.ucla.edu/~bertozzi/) on ego-motion classification of body-worn videos, as a visiting undergraduate scholar at UCLA.
 <!-- My reseach interests focus on building robot systems that can analyze multimodal inputs from the physical world and intelligently aid human decision making through either autonomous, semi-autonomous or guidance solutions.
 Currently I am working on reinforcement learning and medical robotics.
 I would also like to work on the following topics in the future: -->

 <!--- Check out our work on [da Vinci Surgical System](https://changshiraine.github.io/publications/)!
 My research goal is to build medical robot systems that are robust, efficient and trustworthy enough to satisfy the demand of real clinical scenarios.
 Motivated by this goal, I am especially interested in the following topics: